Colin-Richardson/Cybergence/website outline.md

   * WHERE HUMANS AND TECHNOLOGY MEET
   * tech gif background
 - products page
-  * Big Featured product
+  * Featured product - first one
   * Scroll down for products
 - product detail page
-  * Generic detail page of a product
+  * In-depth detail page of a product
   * generated in php from db
+  * FAQs
+  * Picture
+  * Video
+  * Reviews
+  * Place order = NO CART SYSTEM
+- Our mission page
+  * About us
+  * Mission statement
+  * Address ethics
+  * Based out of...
 - admin page
   * shows sales data
   * has cool graphs